pydev-guide/pydev-guide.github.io/docs/quickstart.md

     === "Manual deployment"

-        If you don't have your package on Github, or you'd rather not deal with git or github actions, you can always build and deploy your package the good old-fashioned way :smile::
+        If you don't have your package on Github, or you'd rather not deal with git or Github actions, you can always build and deploy your package the good old-fashioned way :smile::